 Seller's Description:

-Add this copy of A Formal Background to Mathematics: Logic, Sets and to cart. $25.30, very good condition, Sold by Zubal Books rated 4.0 out of 5 stars, ships from Cleveland, OH, UNITED STATES, published 1979 by Springer.
+Add this copy of A Formal Background to Mathematics: Logic, Sets and to cart. £48.88, new condition, Sold by GreatBookPricesUK5 rated 4.0 out of 5 stars, ships from Castle Donington, DERBYSHIRE, UNITED KINGDOM, published 1979 by Springer.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.